gdmoney/personal-development/vocabulary.md

 - `elucidate     ` - make something clear; explain
 - `erudite       ` - having or showing great knowledge - e.g. erudite discussion
 - `espouse       ` - adopt or support a cause, belief, or way of life
+- `iconoclastic  ` - characterized by attack on cherished beliefs or institutions
 - `impertinent   ` - not showing proper respect; rude, insolent
 - `incandescent  ` - full of strong emotion; passionate
 - `incongruous   ` - not in harmony or keeping with the surrounding or other aspects of something; out of place